JetBrains/kotlin/spec-docs/function-types.md

 ```

 These traits are supposed to be inherited from by Java classes when passing lambdas to Kotlin.

-Package `kotlin.platform.jvm` is supposed to contain interfaces which help use Kotlin from Java.
-(And not from Kotlin, because normally you would use a function type there,
+They shouldn't be used from Kotlin however, because normally you would use a function type there,
-most of the time even without mentioning built-in function classes: `(P1, P2, P3) -> R`.)
+most of the time even without mentioning built-in function classes: `(P1, P2, P3) -> R`.

 ## Translation of Kotlin lambdas